-Method 3 - Tap the post into the bottom of the hole until the desired height of the post above ground level is reached (see FIG.4) Fill the hole one fourth of the depth with concrete, then add fine rocks or gravel, or fine rocks (see Note1).
+Method 3 - Tap the post into the bottom of the hole until the desired height of the post above ground level is reached (see FIG.4).
+Fill the hole one fourth of the depth with concrete, then add fine rocks or gravel (see Note1).
 Check to see that the post remains plumb until the concrete has set.